-The Fund seeks to track the investment results of the Markit iBoxx® USD Liquid Investment Grade Index (the "Underlying Index"), which is a rulesbased index consisting of liquid, U.S. dollar-denominated, investment-grade corporate bonds for sale in the United States, as determined by the index provider.
-The Underlying Index is designed to provide a broad representation of the U.S. dollardenominated liquid investment-grade corporate bond market.
+The Fund seeks to track the investment results of the Markit iBoxx® USD Liquid High Yield Index (the "Underlying Index"), which is a rules-based index consisting of liquid U.S. dollardenominated, high yield corporate bonds for sale in the United States, as determined by the index provider.
+The Underlying Index is designed to provide a broad representation of the U.S. dollar-denominated liquid high yield corporate bond market.
 The Underlying Index is a modified market-value weighted index with a cap on each issuer of 3%.
-There is no limit to the number of issues in the Underlying Index, but as of December 31, 2015, the Underlying Index included approximately 1,476 constituents.
-The Underlying Index may include large-, mid- or small-capitalization companies.
-Components of the Underlying Index primarily include consumer staples, financials, healthcare, oil & gas and telecommunications companies.
+Bonds in the Underlying Index are selected using a rules-based criteria, as defined by the index provider.
+There is no limit to the number of issues in the Underlying Index, but as of December 31, 2015, the Underlying Index included approximately 985 constituents.
+The Underlying Index may include large-, mid- or smallcapitalization companies.
+Components of the Underlying Index primarily include consumer cyclical, consumer services, consumer staples, industrials and telecommunications companies.
 The components of the Underlying Index, and the degree to which these components represent certain industries, are likely to change over time.

-The Underlying Index is a subset of the Markit iBoxx USD Corporate Bond Index, an index of 4,733 investmentgrade bonds.
-Bonds in the Underlying Index are selected from the universe of eligible bonds in the Markit iBoxx USD Corporate Bond Index using defined rules.
-Currently, the bonds eligible for inclusion in the Underlying Index include U.S. dollar-denominated corporate bonds that: (i) are issued by companies domiciled in countries classified as developed markets by the Index Provider; (ii) have an average rating of investment grade.
-Ratings from Fitch Ratings, Inc. ("Fitch"), Moody's Investors Service ("Moody's") or Standard & Poor's Ratings Services are considered.
-If more than one agency provides a rating, the average rating is attached to the bond; (iii) are from issuers with at least \$2 billion outstanding face value; (iv) have at least \$750 million of outstanding face value; and (v) have at least three years to maturity.
+Currently, the bonds eligible for inclusion in the Underlying Index include U.S. dollar-denominated high yield corporate bonds that: (i) are issued by companies domiciled in countries classified as developed markets by the index provider; (ii) have an average rating of sub-investment grade.
+Ratings from Fitch Ratings, Inc. ("Fitch"), Moody's Investors Service ("Moody's") and Standard & Poor's Ratings Services are considered.
+If more than one agency provides a rating, the average rating is attached to the bond; (iii) are from issuers with at least \$1 billion outstanding face value: (iv) have at least \$400 million of outstanding face value; (v) have an original maturity date of less than 15 years; and (vi) have at least one year to maturity.